rkooyenga/rkooyenga.github.io/_posts/2025-06-09-are-we-the-terminator.md

-Title: Are We the Terminators?
+title: Are We the Terminators?
-Subtitle: The artificial reflexes of real people
+subtitle: The artificial reflexes of real people
-Description: Quick thoughts on progress, planning, and apathy
+description: Quick thoughts on progress, planning, and apathy
-Tags:
+tags:
  - ai
-Date: 2025-06-09 5:00 PM
+created_at: 2025-06-09 5:00 PM

 ---
 ![image](https://github.com/user-attachments/assets/8ec7a2c0-daee-4b98-8763-508f1e4520c3)
 Let’s talk about something that probably doesn’t matter—early AI-related layoffs.
 Or better yet, let’s talk about how sure we are that they don’t matter.
 I just scrolled through a whole thread of confident hot takes that basically read: “He probably deserved it.”